discordjs/guide/guide/command-handling/adding-features.md

 +       }
 +
 +       return message.channel.send(reply);
 	}
 ```

 Use an `if` statement to check if the `usage` property exists (and is truthy) first.
-For example, forgetting to provide the property would display `undefined` in the reply string.
+For example, if you forget to provide the property, it would display `undefined` in the reply string.
 A simple precaution such as this can significantly improve the user experience.

 ## Guild only commands